leanprover-community/blog/posts/2021-the-bottom-line.md

 | Theorems | 44038 | 72847 | 28809 |
 | Contributors | 132 | 209 | 77 |

-[^1]: We count source lines of code using `cloc`.
+[^1]: We count source lines of code using [`cloc`](http://cloc.sourceforge.net/).
 This count includes only non-comment, non-whitespace lines of Lean code in the `/src` directory of mathlib.
+The "lines of code in repository" count includes blank and comment lines in all file types in all directories of the mathlib repository.

 For more information, see the page on [mathlib statistics](https://leanprover-community.github.io/mathlib_stats.html).